apache/flink/docs/apis/streaming_guide.md

 The `TwitterSource` class has two constructors.

 1. `public TwitterSource(String authPath, int numberOfTweets);`
-to emit finite number of tweets
+to emit a finite number of tweets
 2. `public TwitterSource(String authPath);`
 for streaming